urnathan/joust/README.md

 * CHECK-NEVER: A negative match that applies to the entire file.
 As with NONE, lines that fail any positive match are expected to not match these either.
-Only the first negative match that matches is checked &mdash; a NONE and a NEVER that check the same pattern will not trigger twice.
+Only the first negative match that matches is checked &mdash; a NONE and a NEVER that check the same pattern do not trigger twice.

 * CHECK-OPTION: Set options for the following patterns.
 Options are: